 iv.
 Ask the Arrestee About the Contents of His or Her Vehicle and About Any Items of Interest Discovered During the Vehicle Walk-around and the Search of the Arrestee v.
-Carefully Consider the Crimes of Arrest
+Do Not Ask the Arrestee if He or She Wishes to Have Something that is Contained in the Vehicle Brought to the Jail with Him or Her

-If the arrested person agrees to answer questions after being fully advised of his or her Miranda rights, inquire whether the vehicle contains any items that relate to the "crime of arrest."
+If the arrested person agrees to answer questions after being fully advised of his or her Miranda rights, inquire whether the vehicle contains any items that relate to the crime of arrest or to another crime.
 Also inquire whether the vehicle contains anything that may harm the person who will ultimately remove the vehicle from the location of the stop.